hputterm/Coding-Portfolio/README.md

 This is a repo with some of the projects I have done.
 Hopefully you find them interesting.
+### Hidden Markov Models

+HMM contains my implementation of the Viterbi Algorithm, Forwards-Backwards Algorithm, and Baum-Welch Algorithm for the training of first order hidden markov models.
+This implementation was used for generative modeling of Shakespeare and the constitution.

+### Matrix Factorization

+This library contains an implementation of matrix factorization both with and without biases.
+This model was trained using stochastic gradient descent.
+Using singular value decomposition the results of this matrix factorization could be used to visualize the similarities between different objects.

 ### Kaggle Competition
 https://github.com/Whillikers/CS155-Miniproject-1